Find Boracay travel tips and information FAST to help you easily plan your DIY trip to Boracay.

 *Air-conditioned shuttle buses are also available from transport companies Island Star Express (approximately P500-P600 per person per way) or Southwest Tours.
 We highly recommend advance booking your transfers with either of the two mentioned companies.
 Or you can arrange it with your chosen hotel for a worry-free, assisted travel from airport to your resort.

 Airlines serving Kalibo and Caticlan Boracay airports are now selling transfers on board flights.
 After getting your luggage, you will be assisted by the airline’s partner transfers company to board your bus going to Boracay and all the way to your resort.

-One of the most popular alternatives to visit Boracay is by sea via 2GO Travel – one of the country’s largest land/sea travel providers.
-1-WAY Fare from Batangas to Caticlan(Boracay) as of January 2017 starts at P 623.21 (exclusive of taxes and fees).
+One of the most popular alternatives to visiting Boracay is by sea via 2GO Travel – one of the country’s largest land/sea travel providers.
+1-WAY Fare from Batangas to Caticlan(Boracay) as of January 2019 starts at P994.50 (exclusive of taxes and fees).

 - From Manila, take a 2-hour bus ride to Batangas Port.

 - Once there, take the 2GO vessel en route to Caticlan(Boracay) Jetty Port.

 - There are two(2) Batangas to Caticlan departures: 10am and 9pm(check both Batangas codes BTS and BTG as origin or destination).

 - Boracay(Caticlan) Jetty Port departures: 8am and 9pm.
 View 2GO schedules.